 Casey Jr Circus Train

 The Casey Jr Circus Train is a short, silly train ride where you can pretend you are animals locked in cages.
 This ride takes you through the Storybook Canal area.
 Toddlers love this ride, so don’t give it a miss!

 Don’t forget, you can also relax on a gentle boat ride around Tom Sawyer’s Island with the Sailing Ship Columbia or Mark Twain Riverboat.
 One of the boats has a canon blast which may startle some kids.
 It happens just past the area where the canoes are stationed.
 There are shaded sections as well if you need to get out of the heat.

-Top Rides/Places To Beat the Heat
+Top Disneyland Rides/Places To Beat the Heat with Toddlers

 - Mickey’s Magical Map Show (see description above)